 Profile Before Optimizing: The most critical step is to identify bottlenecks using tools like

 go tool pprof.
-This helps to focus on the right areas. -
+Never guess what is slow, measure it first to focus your efforts on the right areas. -

-map.
+havlakbenchmark), CPU profiles often reveal performance degradation due to inefficient use of complex data types, such as Go’smap.
 The takeaway is that “There’s no reason to use a map when an array or slice will do” for indexed access or simple sets.
-Switching from maps to slices significantly improves runtime (e.g., cutting time by nearly a factor of two). -
+Switching from maps to slices can significantly improve runtime. -

 Minimize Allocation to Reduce GC Pressure: If the CPU profile shows high time spent in

-runtime.mallocgc, the program is memory-bound.
+runtime.mallocgc, your program is memory-bound.
 The memory profile helps pinpoint code sections responsible for allocating the most memory.
 The general principle is that the fastest program is often the one that makes the fewest memory allocations.
-Reducing allocations minimizes garbage collector (GC) work. -
+Reducing allocations minimizes garbage collector (GC) work.
+In Lambda functions, fewer allocations also directly lower peak memory usage, which reduces cost per invocation. -

 Comments